-Inndeo, a Spanish company founded in 2016, uses Specim’s hyperspectral imaging technology to improve the quality inspection processes in the food industry by increasing automation.
-With this new technology, they can detect contamination and defects in the production lines and characterize different food quality parameters.
+Inndeo, a Spanish company founded in 2016, uses Specim’s hyperspectral imaging technology to improve the quality inspection processes and increase automation in the food industry.
+With hyperspectral imaging, they can detect contamination and defects in the production lines and characterize different food quality parameters.

 From opportunity to an industrial partner